NashTech-Labs/linux-installation-scripts/README.md

         - cluster is setup
 - Logstash: the data processing component of the Elastic Stack which sends incoming data to Elasticsearch.
     - Prerequisite : Switch to Superuser (sudo su)
+- Azure CLI ,is a set of commands used to create and manage Azure resources.
+The Azure CLI is available across Azure services and is designed to get you working quickly with Azure, with an emphasis on automation.

   <br>You can refer these blogs for getting started, <br/>
     https://blog.knoldus.com/introduction-to-terraform-1/ <br/>